-Members should promote equality by not discriminating unlawfully against any person, and by treating people with respect, regardless of their race, age, religion, gender, sexual orientation or disability.
-They should respect the impartiality and integrity of the authority's statutory officers, and its other employees.
+Members should promote equality by not discriminating unlawfully against any person, and by treating people with respect, regardless of any characteristic included in the Equality Act 2010 (or other legislation in force from time to time).
+They should respect the impartiality and integrity of the office of the authority's Mayor and Deputy Mayor, statutory officers, and its other employees.